 Overcurrent delayed shutdown is enabled once the soft-start cycle is complete.
 If an overcurrent condition is detected, the soft-start charging current source is disabled and the discharging current source is enabled.
 The soft-start capacitor is discharged at a rate of 40μA.
-At the same time a 50μs retriggerable one-shot timer is activated.
-It remains active for 50μs after the overcurrent condition stops.
-The soft-start discharge cycle cannot be reset until the one-shot inter become sin active the soft-start capacitor discharges by more then 0.125V to 4.375V, the output is disabled and the soft-start capacitor is discharged.
+At the same time, a 50μs retriggerable one-shot timer is activated amd it remains active for 50μs after the overcurrent condition stops.
+The soft-start discharge cycle cannot be reset until the oneshot timer becomes inactive.
+If the soft-start capacitor discharges by more than 0.125V to 4.375V, the output is disabled and the soft-start capacitor is discharged.
 The output remains disabled and I{CC} drops to 200μA for approximately 295ms.
 A new soft-start cycle is then initiated.
-The shutdown and restart behavior of the OC protection is often referred to as hiccup operation due to its repetitive start-up and shutdown characteristic.
+The shutdown and restart behavior of the OC protection is often referred to as hic-cup operation due to its repetitive start-up and shutdown characteristic.

-If the overcurrent condition ceases at least 50μs prior to the soft-start voltage reaching 4.375V, the soft-start charging and discharging currents revert to normal operation and the soft-start voltage is allowed to recover.
+soft-start voltage reaching 4.375%, the soft-start charging and discharging currents revert to normal operation and the soft-start voltage is allowed to recover.